 Requirement Standard(s) External Certification Declaration of intended conformance with a relevant version of SMETS 2.
 Reference [b] N/A - No external certification required for CPA compliance.
 Declaration of intended conformance with a relevant version of the Great Britain Companion Specifications (GBCS).
-Reference [d] N/A - No external certification required for CPA compliance. i. by the ZigBee Alliance as compliant with the ZigBee requirements identified in the relevant version of SMETS 2 and associated version of GBCS, as set out in the Technical Specification Applicability Tables (TSAT); and ii. by the DLMS User Association as compliant with the DLMS requirements identified in the relevant version of GBCS, as set out in the TSAT.
-Reference [b] Reference [d] Reference [h] ZigBee and DLMS The ESME must be interoperable with the cryptographic protocols used to secure messages from the Communications Broker and end-to-end messages from authorised Service Users.
+Reference [d] N/A - No external certification required for CPA compliance.
+The GSME shall be certified by the ZigBee Alliance as compliant with the ZigBee requirements identified in the relevant version of SMETS 2 and associated version of GBCS, as set out in the Technical Specification Applicability Tables (TSAT).
+Reference [b] Reference [d] Reference [h] ZigBee

+Requirement Standard(s) External Certification The GSME must be interoperable with the cryptographic protocols used to secure messages from the Communications Broker and end-to-end messages from authorised Service Users.
 Reference [d] CAVP or CPA 1 .